-- incur additional indebtedness or issue certain preferred shares; - pay dividends on or make distributions in respect of our capital stock or make other restricted payments; - make certain investments: - sell certain assets: - create liens on certain indebtedness without securing the notes; - consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; - enter into certain transactions with our affiliates; and - designate our subsidiaries as unrestricted subsidiaries.
+- incur additional indebtedness or issue certain preferred shares; - pay dividends on or make distributions in respect of our capital stock or make other restricted payments; - make certain investments; - sell certain assets; - create liens on certain indebtedness without securing the notes; - consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; - enter into certain transactions with our affiliates; and - designate our subsidiaries as unrestricted subsidiaries.

 In addition, under our senior secured credit agreement, our subsidiaries are required to satisfy and maintain specified financial ratios and other financial condition tests.
 Their ability to meet those financial ratios and tests can be affected by events beyond our control, and they may not be able to meet those ratios and tests.
 A breach of any of these covenants could result in a default under our senior secured credit agreement.
 Upon the occurrence of an event of default under our senior secured credit agreement, the lenders could elect to declare all amounts outstanding under our senior secured credit agreement to be immediately due and payable and terminate all commitments to extend further credit.
-If we were unable to repay those amounts, the lenders under our senior secured credit agreement could proceed against the collateral granted to them to secure that indebtedness.
-We have pledged a significant portion of our assets as collateral under our senior secured credit agreement.
-If the lenders under our senior secured credit agreement accelerate the repayment of borrowings, we may not have sufficient assets to repay our senior secured credit agreement, as well as any unsecured indebtedness.
+If we were unable to repay those amounts, the lenders under our senior secured credit agreement.
+Upon of our assets as collateral under our senior secured credit agreement.
+If the lenders under our senior secured credit agreement to be immediately under our senior secured credit agreement.
+If the lenders under our senior secured credit agreement of borrowings, we may not have sufficient assets to repay our senior secured credit agreement, as well as any unsecured indebtedness.